Seth Greenman, MSEd

 I have experience across a broad range of service options that is critical for my role as a housing navigator.
 As a former fiscal intermediary and non-certified housing specialist, I have extensive experience in utilizing self-direction services to support people with living in their own home.
 In this role, I worked with a self-direction team to develop housing plans and budgets for people seeking non-certified and shared living arrangements, including housing plans that incorporated shared staffing models and pooled budget resources.
 Many of the individuals I have supported left certified settings to live independently in a variety of non-certified settings, including affordable apartments and at home with a live-in caregiver.

-I will graduate in the spring with a Master's in Community Health Education where I have focused on how social determinants of health, including housing, impact the health and well-being of people and their communities.
+I hold a Master's in Community Health Education from SUNY Brockport where I focused on how social determinants of health, including housing, impact the health and well-being of people and their communities.